WAVES & WILDLIFE PHOTO COMPETITION

 RULES AND SUBMISSION GUIDELINES

-We’re accepting submissions from April 1st through June 30th of this year.
+We’re accepting submissions until July 31, 2019.
 Please read the following information carefully to ensure your work is successfully entered into the competition.

 - Photos must be taken at one of the marine protected areas within the Monterey Bay National Marine Sanctuary which includes: